LIOSK-ORG/todo-app/README.md

 Todo App is LIOSK pilot project and a prototype to understand the Angular2, Meteor, Typescript, Mongodb and related technologies.
 Build the project while learning all these technologies and this is an example approach to using the technologies.

 As a not for profit project (www.liosk.org), keep all the projects open to community.
+Any type of contribution to this project is welcome.
+Send mail to rahman.liosk@gmail.com.

 User Stories